Myth of Metaphysical Neutrality (mmn)

 The limits of physicalism become visible at boundaries: points where questions arise that the framework cannot address.

 Consciousness.
 Despite decades of effort, no physicalist theory has explained why there is subjective experience at all.
 The “hard problem” is not a puzzle awaiting technical solution; it is a marker that something fundamental may be missing from the framework.
 Predictive success regarding brain-behavior correlations does not constitute understanding of consciousness.
-The explanatory gap persists.

 When Stakes Become Existential

-The pragmatist objection has force when the stakes are manageable.
+The pragmatist reply has force when the stakes are manageable.
 If our metaphysics is wrong about the deep nature of reality but our bridges stand and our medicines work, the error may be affordable.

 VI.
 Humility Without Silence: A Responsible Metaphysics